neerajsingh0101/admin_data/README.markdown

 This plugin allows you to configure security check for both view and update access.
 Default security check is to allow both view and update access in development mode and restrict both view and update access in any other environment.

-Given below is the default security.
+Given below are some example security rules you could use as a starting point for your application.

+### Default security.

 <pre>
 AdminDataConfig.set = {